-In 2005, my wife and I made a conscious, mutual decision to move to the Philippines permanently.
-It wasn’t until after we arrived in April of 2006 that we chose to make Olongapo our home.
-We could have chosen any place in the country.
+In 2005, my wife (Josie) and I made a conscious, mutual decision to move to the Philippines permanently for my retirement.
+It wasn’t until after we arrived in April 2006 that we chose to make Olongapo City our home.
+We could have picked any place in the country.

 When you decide to make any place your home, you need to learn as much about that place as possible to prevent a costly mistake.
 This is especially true when you’re moving to another country.
-Because I’d already visited Olongapo a few times, I already knew a lot of things about it.
-Still, I did some research before discussing with it my wife.
+Because I’d already visited the city a few times, I already knew a lot about it.
+Still, I did more research before discussing it with Josie.

 After the end of World War II, the United States granted independence to the Philippines on July 4, 1946.
 The Philippines, however, recognizes and celebrates their original Independence Day of June 12, 1898.

-The Subic Bay naval base governed Olongapo until the lobbying efforts of James Gordon (half American, half Filipino) resulted in Olongapo being turned over to the Philippines and converted into a municipality in 1959.
+The Subic Bay Naval Station governed Olongapo City until the lobbying efforts of James Gordon (half American, half Filipino) resulted in the city being turned over to the Philippines and converted into a municipality in 1959.
 Mayor James Gordon succeeded in having it reconverted to a chartered city in 1966.
-Although Olongapo resides within the borders of the Zambales province, it administers itself autonomously.
+Although the city resides within the borders of the Zambales province, it administers itself autonomously.

-Since that time, new businesses both in Olongapo City and at the freeport zone have sprung up and the economy is better now than it was before, at least in my opinion.
+Since that time, new businesses both in the city and at the freeport zone have sprung up and the economy is better now than ever, at least in my opinion.

 Olongapo City is broken down into 17 administrative subdivisions called barangays, the smallest of the subdivisions in the country.
 Formerly known as barrios (from the Spanish history, and some areas are still called that), it’s the native Filipino term for a village, district or ward.

 I live in the barangay of Santa Rita.
-When I was in Olongapo in the 1980s, the real population of the city was estimated at between 50,000 and 100,000 people.
-As of the 2010 census, there are more than 300,000 living in the city.
+When I was in Olongapo City in the 1980s, the real population of the city was estimated at over 100,000 people.
+According to the 2015 census, there are now more than 233,000 people living in the city.
 It seems like it’s grown much more but I’m sure it’s just because of the increase in private vehicles.

-My wife and I bought the lot next to the lot we live on now back in 1988.
+Josie and I bought the lot next to the lot we live on now back in 1988.
 My parents-in-law and her siblings moved there.
-In 2005, we bought this lot.
+In 2005, we bought the lot we live on.
 Our original intention was just to own it to prevent anyone else from building between the creek and their houses.
 In 2006, we built our house on this lot.